-What’s more, research shows that crunches can contribute to low back pain by compressing the discs of the lumbar spine.
-“Depending on your current back health, it’s important to be aware that typical crunches can exacerbate problems,” strength coach Todd Durkin, C.S.C.S., who has trained top athletes including the NFL’s Reggie Bush and snowboarder Shaun White.
-He notes that crunches can trigger back pain by increasing tightness in the hip flexors—which, in most people, especially desk-bound exercisers, tend to already be pretty tight.
+What’s more, research shows that crunches can contribute to low-back pain by compressing the discs of the lumbar spine.
+“Depending on your current back health, it’s important to be aware that typical crunches can exacerbate problems,” says strength coach Todd Durkin, C.S.C.S., who has trained top athletes including the NFL’s Reggie Bush and snowboarder Shaun White.
+He notes that crunches can trigger back pain by increasing tightness in the hip flexor — which, in most people, especially desk-bound exercisers, tend to already be pretty tight.
 Tight hip flexors tug on the pelvis, tilting it forward.
 That, in turn, increases the strain on the lower back.
 No bueno.

-So if you aren’t training your core with crunches (or at least with crunches alone) what ab exercises should you use to hit your six-pack fitness goals?
+So if you aren’t training your core with crunches (or at least with crunches alone), what ab exercises should you do to hit your six-pack fitness goals?
 Start with 10 of the best ab exercises listed below.
 After that, head to Beachbody On Demand for even more ab workouts and full programs that can whip your entire body into top shape.

 10 of the Best Ab Exercises (No Crunches!)